warthog-network/docs/roadmap.md

 In a first step nodes need to be equipped with websocket communication capabilities.
 Since browsers cannot act as websocket servers in-browser nodes will first act as leechers, i.e. they will only connect to public nodes but cannot accept inbound connections.

-Inbound connection could be realized via WebRTC.
+Inbound connections could be realized via WebRTC.
 Later WebRTC might be added to allow nodes accept inbound connections from other in-browser nodes.

 ### Road to in-browser nodes